 Pregnancy and Miscarriage

 More than 80% of miscarriages occur within the first three months of pregnancy.
-They are less likely to occur after 20 weeks' gestation; if they do, they are called late miscarriages.
+Miscarriages are less likely to occur after 20 weeks gestation; these are termed late miscarriages.

 Symptoms of a miscarriage include:

-If you're pregnant and experience the symptoms listed above, contact your obstetric health care provider right away.
+If you experience the symptoms listed above, contact your obstetric health care provider right away.
 He or she will tell you to come in to the office or go to the emergency room.

 What Causes Miscarriage?